A third of couples are making more time for each other under lockdown

 Those most likely to plan for a lockdown baby live in London (18%), the North-east (18%) and Yorkshire & The Humber (14%), according to research by financial comparison experts money.co.uk.

-Seven per cent of couples have already fallen pregnant while forced to isolate under the new quarantine regulations, according to the poll.
+Seven per cent of couples have already got pregnant while forced to isolate under the new quarantine regulations, according to the poll.

-A third (34%) of couples said they are taking the opportunity to make more time for each other whilst conforming to ‘stay at home’ guidelines.
+A third (34%) of couples said they are taking the opportunity to make more time for each other while adhering to ‘stay at home’ guidelines.

 The personal finance experts at money.co.uk have now prepared a parental leave calculator https://www.money.co.uk/guides/parental-leave-calculator, designed to easily show would-be parents how much maternity and paternity leave they can afford to take off, according to their personal financial situation.